FengWei-Pi/fengwei-pi.github.io/README.md

-This reopsitory houses [my personal website](https://fengwei-pi.github.io/), built with React and hosted statically with Github Pages.
+This repository houses [my personal website](https://fengwei-pi.github.io/), built with React and hosted statically with Github Pages.